QSpec: Speculative Decoding with Complementary Quantization Schemes: Experiments

-\paragraph{Implementation.} All experiments are performed on a node equipped with four NVIDIA A100 GPUs (40GB HBM each) running CUDA 12.5.
+\textbf{Implementations.} All experiments are performed on a node equipped with four NVIDIA L20 GPUs (48GB HBM each) running CUDA 12.5.
 To demonstrate the versatility of \sys{}, we implement two SOTA 4-bit quantization methods, namely Atom~\citep{Atom} and QuaRot~\citep{quarot}.
 For W4A16 configurations, we incorporate AWQ-style~\citep{awq} weight dequantization logic for runtime inference.
 We select Atom to showcase the acceleration of \sys{}.
 We use these Group-wise quantization schemes with a group size of 128.
-With the draft token length $\gamma$ as 3, we simulate the performance of \sys{} by initially employing fake quantization to fully emulate the execution flow, encompassing both the draft and verify stages of \sys{}.
-Subsequently, we replay the collected traces with real kernel execution to accurately reproduce the latency.\footnote{Atom's kernel only supports shape-specific models.
-We modify the model structure to meet requirements while maintaining the original model size.}
+We configure the default draft token length $\gamma$ to 3.
+The implementation of \sys{} follows Atom's setup, incorporating flashinfer~\citep{flashinfer}.

+\textbf{Baselines.} We evaluate \sys{} against baseline quantization configurations: W4A4, W4A16, and W16A16.
+We also include EAGLE~\citep{eagle}, which employs a pruned draft model with tree-structured speculative decoding, as a baseline to compare with regular speculative decoding.
+In our quantized experiments, we utilize FP16 precision for the EAGLE draft model and EAGLE-Quant (W4A16) for the target model.
+This choice was necessitated by two factors: (1) the official EAGLE quantization implementation (fast-gpt) lacks efficient batching support, and (2) applying GPTQ quantization to the EAGLE draft model resulted in substantial degradation of the acceptance rate.